pufengdu/RetroFuns/DOS/dumpmbr.md

 ```

-Just save the above script as DUMPMBR.DBS, and call it with
+Just save the above script as `DUMPMBR.DBS`, and call it with

 ```
 DEBUG < DUMPMBR.DBS
 ```

-It will dump MBR into the mbr.bin file.
+It will dump MBR into the `mbr.bin` file.
 Process like the following screenshot.

 <p align="center">
   <img src="https://github.com/pufengdu/RetroFuns/assets/5275359/cf043c25-3b6a-4359-b174-1b011082e05e" width="60%"/>
 </p>

+Please note the NC flag.
+That indicates a successful reading.